cdk-dev/base/README.md

-# cdk.dev - A Hub for the Cloud Development Kit (CDK)
+# cdk.dev - The Cloud Development Kit (CDK) Ecosystem Hub

 This is a community driven project for the Cloud Development Kit (CDK) and will cover the entire CDK ecosystem: